prachikedia07/DSA-Leetcode-Practice/Week-2( Strings & Searching)/README.md

 ---

-## 📝 Notes & Strategy
-- Begin the week by revising how C++ handles strings and character arrays.
-- Pay special attention to pointer-based logic and index boundary cases.
-- For binary search problems, understand how matrix can be “flattened” for 1D binary search.
-- End the week with hard problems to build confidence and see how foundational concepts apply to complex questions.

----

 ## 💡 Weekly Tip
 > Strings may look simple, but they’re at the heart of many real-world problems — from parsing data to pattern recognition.
 Mastering two-pointer and sliding window approaches will unlock many medium and hard problems faster.

 ---

-✅ Keep pushing!
-You’re building strong foundations.
-Let’s crush Week 2! 💪